-Such a program would be a win-win-win.
+Such a program offers a win-win-win.
 It would supplement existing programs like HomeBASE, MRVP, and Section 8 to reduce the landlord’s perception of risk at the application stage.
 It would more quickly move the homeless out of hotels and into stable homes with kitchens.
 And because Seattle has been collecting data for five years, we can accurately predict that it would reduce the Commonwealth’s spending on a per-person basis.

 MassLandlords made minor contributions to a Senate Commission Report published March 3, 2015.
 Although the wording in that report reflects partisan politicking and is not what our members respond to, the basic idea has been gaining traction since that time.
 A majority of our members would be likely to participate in a program as outlined on this page.

 - Related Article, MassLandlords member data: Insurance Against Homelessness Survey Results (October, 2015)

 - Related Article: Insurance Against Homelessness Compromise Feedback (November, 2015)

-For a comparison of programs in use elsewhere, see this comparison chart prepared by Peter Shapiro:
+For a comparison of programs in use elsewhere, see this comparison chart prepared by Peter Shapiro, long-time homeless advocate:

 Summary Slides for United Way Grant (August 2016):

 Latest Massachusetts Homelessness Statistics